rockstar2020/Inkbird_IBS-TH2_Scanner/README.md

 A simple python code to read tempreature and humidity from Inkbird IBS-TH2 sensor and publish the result in a JSON format to a MQTT Server.
 I have tested this code using Python 3.7 only.
 All you need to do is to add your Inkbird MAC address and MQTT details.
+You can run this code as part of your crontab jobs (ie every 3min)